LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ![image](https://user-images.githubusercontent.com/60980933/113929349-33418380-97ad-11eb-9cc3-f7591ab69f68.png)

 ### Get information about documents in an index
-The following query will retrieve all documents grouped into a specified index.
+The following query will retrieve information about documents in the `ecommerce_data` index.
 This query is a great way to explore the structure and content of your document.

 Syntax:
 ```